 Etiology of Renal Tubular Acidosis Type 2 and 3

 - Inherited forms:

-- Autosomal recessive form: defect in NBC1, associated with mental retardation, ocular manifestations (band keratopathy, cataract, glaucoma), short stature, defective teeth, basal ganglia calcification
+- Autosomal recessive form: Defect in NBC1, associated with mental retardation, ocular manifestations (band keratopathy, cataract, and glaucoma), short stature, defective teeth, and basal ganglia calcification.

 Secondary causes (carbonic anhydrase deficiency)

 - Cystinosis, Wilson disease – most common causes.

 - Tyrosinosis, metachromatic leukodystrophy, glycogen storage disease type 1.

 - Hereditary fructose intolerance, galactosemia.

 - Lowe syndrome (oculocerebrorenal syndrome): X-linked disorder associated with congenital cataract and mental retardation (OCRL gene mutation).

 - Dent disease: X-linked recessive disorder associated with tubular proteinuria, hypercalciuria, nephrocalcinosis, and nephrolithiasis (chloride channel gene CLCN5 or OCRL gene mutation).